Skip to main content

 • Entity Type

-• Business Owners ( at least one beneficial owner is required for KYB)
+• Business Owners ( at least one beneficial owner is required for Compliance Approval )

 Merchants differ from businesses and individuals in that significantly more information is required to complete KYB (Know Your Business) verification.
 While not all fields are mandatory, we strongly recommend providing as much information as possible to ensure a smooth onboarding experience and to meet regulatory and compliance requirements.